holly-hacker/osu-database-reader/README.md

 In the future, this will read more file formats, and likely write them too.

+NOTE: No parsing for storyboards, use [osuElements](https://github.com/JasperDeSutter/osuElements) for that.

 ### Currently finished:
 * reading osu!.db
 * reading collection.db